 - Salt and Pepper to taste

-In a cast iron skillet, add about 1/2 cup canola oil.
-Get the oil hot, add wet potatoes, salt and pepper and fry until all are beautifully browned.
+- In a heavy skillet (cast iron works well here), add about 1/2 cup canola oil.
+Heat oil to 325 degrees.
+Pat potatoes dry with a paper towel, salt and pepper and add them to the oil.
+Fry until all are beautifully browned.

-They’re What’s for a Great Side Dish.
+Turkish Fries …They’re What’s for a Great Side Dish.

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.

 If you’ve tried this or any other recipe on my website, please leave a star rating in the recipe card below.
 And write a review in the comment section.
 I always appreciate your feedback.

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.